edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/Ch-AlertsNotifications.md

 ## Configuration Properties

 Please refer to the general [Common Configuration documentation](../../configuration/CommonConfiguration.md) for configuration properties common to all services.
+Below are only the additional settings and sections that are not common to all EdgeX Services.

 !!! edgey "Edgex 2.0"
     For EdgeX 2.0, the SMTP username and password can be set in the Writable.InsecureSecrets.SMTP.Secrets as an insecure secret,